Atrium Health: Hospitals & facilities

 Atrium Health is based in Charlotte.
 Carolinas Medical Center is the flagship hospital for the entire system (located between Dilworth and Myers Park).
 Atrium Health operates seven freestanding Emergency Departments, these are 24-hour emergency care centers for the treatment of emergency medical conditions, but are not attached to a full service hospital.
 Atrium Health also operates 37 urgent care centers across the system's Charlotte NC market.

-On February 23, 2022, Atrium Health Union West Hospital in Stallings is scheduled to open.
+The following is a list of Atrium Health hospitals: